EuPathDB/EuPathDBIrods/Resources/Documentation/vagrant-irods.md

 	              "filename": "ebrc"
 	          }
 	      ,
 </code>

   * Note that editing must be done also with sudo.
   * Any syntax errors in ud.re can very easily compromise the IRODS system so check by issuing a simple irods command (e.g., <code>ils</code>).

 ### Set Up External Python Scripts Used By IRODS Microservices
-  * Some of the more involved (for microservices) operations are handled by Python scripts, which are housed in <code>/var/lib/irods/iRODS/server/bin/cmd</code>, are executable, and are owned by IRODS.
+  * Some of the more involved (for microservices) operations are handled by Python scripts, housed in <code>/var/lib/irods/iRODS/server/bin/cmd</code>, which are executable, and are owned by IRODS.
+  * Those scripts are available in the EuPathDBIrods project.
-  * Copy over those scripts (<code>sudo cp /var/tmp/workspace/IrodsBuilder/project_home/EuPathDBIrods/Scripts/remoteExec/*.py /var/lib/irods/iRODS/server/bin/cmd/*.py</code>)
+  * Copy over those scripts (<code>sudo cp /var/tmp/workspace/IrodsBuilder/project_home/EuPathDBIrods/Scripts/remoteExec/*.py /var/lib/irods/iRODS/server/bin/cmd/*.py</code>).
   * Make them executable (<code>sudo chmod 755 /var/lib/irods/iRODS/server/bin/cmd/*.py</code>)
   * Make them owned by IRODS (<code>sudo chown irods.irods /var/lib/irods/iRODS/server/bin/cmd/*.py</code>).

-### Set Up IRODS - Jenkins Communication File
+### Set Up IRODS - Jenkins Communication Configuration File
-  * Use <code>ils</code> to insure that the current IRODS collection is <code>/ebrc/workspaces</code>.
-Perform <code>icd /etc/workspaces</code> to get there, otherwise.
-  * Put the linkage file into this IRODS wrkspuser home collection (<code>iput /var/tmp/workspace/Irods/Builder/project_home/EuPathDBIrods/Scripts/jobFile.txt</code>).
-  * The name jobFile.txt is subject to change.
+  * This file, jenkinsCommunicationConfig.txt is actually created during the IrodsBuilder build step.
+  * It is located in IRODS at <code>/ebrc/workspaces</code> and will be used by one of the python scripts mentioned above to communicate with the IRODSListener job on Jenkins.
+  * It would be prudent to be sure that file was created and properly placed.

 ### Set Up the IRODS Listener Jenkins Job
   *  Run the IrodsListener job manually - via Build Now button.
 It will fail but this action will create a workspace for the job at <code>/var/tmp/workspace/IrodsListener</code>
-  * Become joeuser: <code>sudo su - joeuser</code> and go to the new workspace <code>cd /var/tmp/workspace/IrodsListener</code>
+  * Become joeuser (<code>sudo su - joeuser</code>) and go to the new workspace (<code>cd /var/tmp/workspace/IrodsListener</code>).
   * Create a <code>setenv</code> bash script file here containing the following:

 <code>